FCP-INDI/fcp-indi.github.io/docs/_sources/user/pipelines/pipeline_config.rst

    cpac utils pipe-config new-template

 You can then edit the file as needed.
-For values that you want to leave at the default, you can either leave the key as-is, or you can remove the key, and C-PAC will automatically use value from the default pipeline configuration (or from the pipeline specified in ``FROM``).
+For values that you want to leave at the default, you can either leave the key as-is, or you can add the line ``FROM: default``, remove the key, and C-PAC will automatically use value from the default pipeline configuration (or from the pipeline specified in ``FROM``).

 If you want to run the analysis from terminal::